Founder's Building and the Windsor Building from the a

 and so on on alternate weeks.

-You can find the bin collection calendar for 2023 here and check your bin collection day by entering your postcode here.
+You can find the bin collection calendar here and check your bin collection day by entering your postcode here.

 Further information from the Council about household collections can be found here.